bcnmy/mexa/README.md

 <h2>How to Reach Out to Us</h2>

-For more information, join our discord channel https://discord.gg/C4XtWtB
+Join our discord channel https://discord.gg/C4XtWtB